 Sail right on in with ease you champion.

 Help!
-Where is yellow car park though?
+Where is yellow car park?
 You haven’t mentioned that.

 Car park tickets are yellow.
 There is no yellow car park.
 You will park as directed by Boomtown crew on arrival.
 Just sit back and relax and follow the long line of cars to your own space.